 - Keep distance from others affected with bronchitis or pneumonia.

 - Eat lots of fruit, as fruit fiber and flavonoids are known to prevent chronic productive cough.

-- Take whooping cough vaccine
+- Take the whooping cough vaccine

-If chronic cough continues, do seek medical help.
+If the chronic cough continues, do seek medical help.
 Doctors will evaluate your condition and diagnose possibilities of asthma, esophageal reflux, postnasal drip, interstitial lung disease, lung cancer, drug side effects, or other atypical infections.

 To start with you can consult a general physician to diagnose and treat your persistent cough.
-If it still continues to be severe, your GP will refer you to a specialist like a pulmonologist, gastroenterologist, cardiologist or an allergist, depending on your underlying causes.
+If it still continues to be severe, your GP will refer you to a specialist like a pulmonologist, gastroenterologist, cardiologist, or an allergist, depending on your underlying causes.

 DocGenie is an online telemedicine platform that provides you with quality healthcare from the comfort of your own space.
 On DocGenie, you will find a select few, highly-qualified doctors, unlike other online platforms with thousands of doctors.
 So you can be assured of receiving excellent, honest, personalized care from the best doctors.